totalspectrum/spin2cpp/doc/spin.md

 ## Compatibility with Spin2

-flexspin is mostly compatible with the standard Spin2 compiler.
+flexspin is mostly, but not completely, compatible with the standard Spin2 compiler.
 Not all Spin2 builtin functions are available on the P1; only the ones listed in the "New intrinsics for both P1 and P2" are available on all platforms.
 But when compiling for P2 all of the Spin2 builtin functions should be available.

 ### Expressions involving `:`